 Nebuchadnezzar, king of Babylon, destroyed Jerusalem and its Temple in 586BC and carried off the aristocracy, members of the upper classes, and all the leading families of Judah.
-They lived in exile in Babylon for a period of about fifty years.
+They were forced to live in exile in Babylon for a period of about fifty years.
 Esther was a member of one of these exiled families.

 Life in Babylon